Last Updated on January 8, 2023 by Maryam Siddiqui

 It is a well-known fact that health systems in Europe are, in general, one of the best and most modern in the world.
-They are, also, somewhat socialized, and the idea of insurance, although also valid, is not as necessary or of ulterior importance as, say, in the USA or Brazilian model.
+They are also somewhat socialized, and the idea of insurance, although also valid, is less necessary or of ulterior importance than, say, in the USA or Brazilian model.

 Portugal is not an exception to this fact: this country has both a public and private system of health.
 However, the public parcel of healthcare is by far the most used and functions quite well, apart from one or two exceptions.

 It is called Sistema Nacional de Saúde (SNS), which translates to National Health System.
-It has universal access, that is, anyone in the country has access to the services, whether Portuguese or not.
+It has universal access; that is, anyone in the country can access the services, whether Portuguese or not.

 Public Healthcare in Portugal